ONSdigital/ons-schema-definitions/rfcs/0001-generic-launch-receipting-pattern.md

 ## Design

 Because the new design is a breaking change, it will be referred to as version `v2`.
-The current format will be known as `v1`.
+The current format will be known as `v1` and be deprecated.
 The new launch and downstream payload spec was created to ensure that top-level attributes are consistent across survey types and RM systems.
 Top-level attributes should be independent of the survey we're running or the RM system we're utilising.

 ### RM to eQ Runner JWT Payload Format v2